 The 1674 Tax Register records a Miha and Jakob Jaketič resident in Zilje.

-The oldest record we have found to date for a person from this house Jure Jaketič.
-He and his wife had at least 1 child, including:
+The oldest record we have found to date for a person from this house is for Jure Jaketič.
+Together, with his wife, they had at least 1 child, including:

 1A.
 Marko Jaketič b. ca. 1760, m.
 1779 to Helena Pavlakovič from Grduni — they remained at this house.